- Additional Passport Pages

 - Replacement for a limited validity passport

 Laos requires that American Citizens entering the country must have at least six months validity remaining in their passports.
-Please plan your travel accordingly by ensuring that your passport has at least six months validity and at least two completely blank “Visa” pages remaining before travelling to Laos.
+Please plan your travel accordingly by ensuring that your passport has at least six months validity and at least two completely blank “Visa” pages remaining before traveling to Laos.
 Lao visa or Entry stamps will not be placed on the “Endorsements” pages.
 Americans may obtain a tourist visa to Laos on arrival at all international airports and friendship bridges, and most land border crossings.
 For further information on visas to Laos please contact your nearest Lao Embassy or please go to The State Department website.

 When traveling, please remember to carry a photocopy of your passport separately from your passport.
 In the event of loss or theft, the copy will helps facilitates issuance of a replacement passport.